Catholic Pilgrimage Sites Worldwide

 India • Asia

-India's largest city hosts the Basilica of Our Lady of the Mount in Bandra, where the annual Bandra Fair draws hundreds of thousands to venerate a 16th-century statue of the Virgin Mary.
+The Basilica of Our Lady of the Mount stands above Bandra, where the September fair draws crowds to a sixteenth-century statue of the Virgin.

 Muri